robotage/SyntroEdisonApps/README.md

 In addition, SyntroEdisonCam requires that video and audio capture be enabled in the kernel.
 See http://wp.me/p4qcHg-bL on how to do this.

-The software requires that the SyntroCore repo be available (although it does not need to be built on the development machine).
+The software requires that the SyntroCore and SyntroApps repos be available (although they do not need to be built on the development machine).

 For example, from the home directory:

     mkdir SyntroNet
     cd SyntroNet
     git clone git://github.com/richards-tech/SyntroCore
+    git clone git://github.com/richards-tech/SyntroApps
     git clone git://github.com/richards-tech/SyntroEdisonApps

 This ensures that they are at the same level in the directory hierarchy.